liu734/UFO-Search-Engine/README.md

 fast fireball
 area 51
 little green alien
 ```

 Some libraries should be installed before you run the code.
 NLTK, Whoosh, Networkx, sklearn.

+Part of Evaluation is been done in result_evaulation.csv